pietrodimaggio-0/academy/guide.md

 A multi-stage build means using multiple FROM statements in a single Dockerfile.
 Each FROM starts a new build stage, and you can copy only what you need from earlier stages.
     ## ---------------------
     ## Stage 1: Builder
     ## ---------------------

-    FROM node:20 AS builder
+    FROM node:alpine as builder
     WORKDIR /app

-    ## Copy and install dependencies

     COPY package*.json ./
+    COPY tsconfig*.json ./
+    COPY src src
-    RUN npm install --production
+    RUN  npm ci && npm run build

-    ## Copy source code

-    COPY . .

     ## ---------------------
     ## Stage 2: Runtime
     ## ---------------------

-    FROM node:20-alpine AS runtime
+    FROM node:alpine
     WORKDIR /app

-    ## Copy only what’s needed from the builder stage
+    COPY package*.json ./
+    RUN npm install --production
-    COPY --from=builder /app ./
+    COPY --from=builder /app/dist/ dist/

-    ## Expose the application port
-    EXPOSE 3000

-    ## Run the app
-    CMD ["npm", "start"]
+    ENTRYPOINT ["npm", "run", "start:prod"]

 ⚙️ How it Works 💡

- 1. The first stage (builder) uses the full Node image (with npm and compilers) to install dependencies.
+ 1. The first stage (builder) compiles the node application producing deployable format into the dist folder.

- 2. The second stage starts from a lightweight base (node:20-alpine) and copies only the /app folder from stage 1.
+ 2. The second stage installs only the production dependencies needed at runtime.
+Then it copies the /app/dist folder from the "builder" image.

  3. The final image is small, clean, and ready to run — no build tools included.